-Love pulled pork but wondering whether pork is healthy to eat?
-The in-depth linked article describes the preparation methods used by healthy ancestral cultures to put your mind at ease!
+Love this barbecue favorite but wondering whether pork is a healthy?
+The linked article describes the preparation approaches of traditional cultures to put your mind at ease!

 Classic Southern Pulled Pork Recipe (sugar free)